viewyonder/product-claim-verifier/README.md

 ### 1.1 Purpose

-VendorSync Verifier CLI (MVP) is a command-line tool for Chief Technology Officers (CTOs) to verify user-provided product claims against a GitHub repository’s codebase.
+Product Claim Verifier CLI (MVP) is a command-line tool for Chief Technology Officers (CTOs) to verify user-provided product claims against a GitHub repository’s codebase.
 It uses Node.js for processing and an LLM for analysis, providing a text-based proof-of-concept for claim verification before building a web interface.

 ### 1.2 Problem Statement
 CTOs need a quick way to check if vendor product claims match their codebase implementations, but manual code reviews are time-consuming, and processing irrelevant files wastes resources.
 A CLI prototype validates core functionality without a UI.